qwacko/sveltekit-lucia-starter/README.md

 - TRPC has a auth guard middleware as well (`lib/server/trpc/middleware/auth.ts`) that can be added to any TRPC endpoint that needs an authorised user to access.
 It will throw an unauthorised error if a user trys to access the endpoint.
 - If you want the user information to be displayed on the page, then look at how the load function in `routes/(loggedIn)/user/+page.server.ts` are used to provide this information to the frontend.

+## Tailwind

+To keep the template as clean and widely useable as possible, Tailwind (or any other styling library) is not included.

+In order to add tailwind, simple run the following command after cloning this repository:

+`npx svelte-add@latest tailwindcss`

 ## Prisma

 The prisma schema in `prisma/schema.prisma` is setup to only have enough configuration to allow for the user and session storage.